dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop/README.md

-# 🎮 SteamOS Switcher for Desktop/Laptop ( Full Amd Build )
+# 🎮 SteamMachine-DIY for Desktop/Laptop ( Full Amd Build ).
+Transform Arch Linux into a Steam Machine.

+Gaming Mode integration with HDR, VRR, and SteamOS sessions switcher.

 > ### "Bringing the Seamless SteamOS Experience to any Linux Distribution (Arch-based)" 🚀